en fr de

 • If they are asked to consider in some detail how teachers use the language of instruction, what aspects of language use are they asked to reflect on or comment on?

-i.
-The quality and clarity of instructions;
+i. the quality and clarity of instructions;

-ii.
-The correctness of the language used;
+ii. the correctness of the language used;

-iii.
-The choice and variety of questions;
+iii. the choice and variety of questions;

-iv.
-The language used to mediate new concepts or information;
+iv. the language used to mediate new concepts or information;

-vi.
-The support given to learners who have difficulty understanding or expressing themselves (some examples are provided here);
+vi. the support given to learners who have difficulty understanding or expressing themselves (some examples are provided here);

-TASK C In what form are pre-service and in-service teachers asked to reflect on their lesson observation and how are they assessed by teacher educators or mentors?
+TASK C In what form are pre-service and in-service teachers asked to reflect on their lesson observation, and how are they assessed by teacher educators or mentors?
 What kind of feedback do they get from teacher educators or mentors?